 In 2022, roughly 333 billion emails will be sent everyday, and it’s predicted that, by 2025, that number will increase to 375 billion.
 This means businesses will continue to face stiff competition for users’ attention.

 One of the best ways to increase your email open rate is to send personalized emails.
 Personalized emails came into fruition over 20 years ago and began with putting the recipient’s name in the subject line.
 This strategy still holds weight, as statistics show that putting the recipient’s name in the subject line are opened 50% more than emails without it.

 You can personalize your campaigns further by segmenting your email list by factors such as age, gender, location, or interests.
 This allows you to further refine your emails to match certain groups and, therefore, increase the chances that your content will be opened.
 According to the latest data, recipients are 50 percent more likely to click on a link when receiving a segmented email.

-To segment your email list, you can use an email marketing platform or allow a fintech platform like Clout to do it for you.
-Clout creates customized email campaigns based on your firm’s value proposition, client investments, and client segments.
+To segment your email list, you can use an email marketing platform or allow a fintech platform like TIFIN Content to do it for you.
+Our platform creates customized email campaigns based on your firm’s value proposition, client investments, and client segments.
 For a one-on-one demo with our team, click here.

 Virtual Networking for Financial Advisors

 COVID has forever changed the way we network.
 Even if the pandemic becomes a thing of the past, many professionals have learned that they can network from home.

 Financial advisors can take advantage of growing their network from home by hosting and participating in virtual events.
 A great advantage to virtual networking is reaching people beyond your local community.
 You can gain prospects in nearby cities, regional areas, or even other states.

 Virtual events can also be an advantage when setting up client and prospect meetings.
 In the past, they may have expected to meet with you in person, and only considered using advisors in their local community.
 Now conducting business over Zoom or Google Meet is the norm.